kyma-project/telemetry-manager/docs/user/03-traces.md

 1. The trace data can be consumed using the backend system.

 ### Trace Gateway
-The Trace Gateway is running as a central component in a Kyma cluster where all parties of traces can send its individual span data to.
-The gateway will collect, enrich and dispatch the data centrally to the configured backend.
-The gateway is based on the Otel Collector and comes with a [concept](https://opentelemetry.io/docs/collector/configuration/) of pipelines consisting of receivers, processors, and exporters, with which you can flexibly plug pipelines together.
-Kyma's TracePipeline provides a hardened setup of an OTel Collector and also abstracts the underlying pipeline concept.
+In a Kyma cluster, the Trace Gateway is the central component to which all parties of traces can send their individual span.
+The gateway collects, enriches, and dispatches the data to the configured backend.
+The gateway is based on the Otel Collector and comes with a concept of pipelines consisting of receivers, processors, and exporters, with which you can flexibly plug pipelines together (see [Otel Collector: Configuration](https://opentelemetry.io/docs/collector/configuration/)).
+Kyma's TracePipeline provides a hardened setup of an OTel Collector, and also abstracts the underlying pipeline concept.
 Such abstraction has the following benefits:
 - Supportability - all features are tested and supported
 - Migratability - smooth migration experiences when switching underlying technologies or architectures
 - Native Kubernetes support - API provided by Kyma allows for an easy integration with Secrets, for example, served by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator#readme).
 Telemetry Manager takes care of the full lifecycle.